Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 Egghead is a breakfast sandwich spot located within the Proper Eats Food Hall at ARIA Resort & Casino in Las Vegas, Nevada.
 Though the menu is small, it offers a good selection of creative egg-centric sandwiches, hash browns, and drinks.

-Though Egghead opened in 2022, it took me years to finally try it.
-That’s because my go-to spot for breakfast sandwiches has always been Eggslut at The Cosmopolitan of Las Vegas.
+I will be honest with you.
+It took me years to finally try this place.
+For years, my go-to spot has been Eggslut at The Cosmopolitan of Las Vegas.
+In my mind, nothing could beat their breakfast sandwiches.

-On my recent visit to Las Vegas, I finally stopped by Proper Eats Food Hall to try Egghead.
-I wanted to see if their breakfast sandwiches could live up to the hype of Eggslut.
+I visited Proper Eats Food Hall to see if these breakfast sandwiches could live up to the hype.

 Proper Eats Food Hall

-Proper Eats Food Hall is a modern food hall in ARIA Resort & Casino on the Las Vegas Strip.
-Finding the food hall can be tricky if it’s your first time.
+Proper Eats Food Hall is a modern dining space inside ARIA Resort & Casino on the Las Vegas Strip.
+Finding it can be tricky if it is your first time.
 Just follow the signs pointing to the Promenade Level of the resort.

 Open kitchen